inventhouse/pensieve/README.md

 ### Making Your Own Pensieve

-- Make your own with the [pensive template on GitHub](https://github.com/inventhouse/pensieve).
+- Make your own with the [pensieve template on GitHub](https://github.com/inventhouse/pensieve).
 - Add, delete, or rewrite files and directories to suit your needs; the template's structure has served me very well, but your workflow may be different.
 - This "visitor's guide" helps collaborators get oriented if you choose to share your pensieve with anyone.
 - I find [VSCode's](https://code.visualstudio.com/) outline view, [notebook support](https://code.visualstudio.com/docs/datascience/jupyter-notebooks), syntax coloring, project-wide search, and many other features extremely useful.
 On the other hand, you can use any editor you like, or even work with your pensieve entirely through GitHub's web UI.